autonomy-clinical-app/autonomy-clinical-app.github.io/_pages/home.md

 # Poster Submissions
-Data vs. Model in Medical Robotics will feature poster presentations.
+The workshop will feature poster presentations.

 Late breaking results may be submitted as a **3-page PDF** in the **IEEE conference format** at [this link](https://openreview.net/group?id=IEEE.org/2023/IROS/Workshop/DMMR&referrer=%5BHomepage%5D(%2F)).